anaconda/ae5-vscode/README.md

 ## Introduction

-> **NOTE**: there is an as-yet-unsolved issue that causes a
-> UI issue with VSCode when running inside the AE5 iframe.
-> Specifically, the "new file" and "new folder" actions
-> inside the file explorer are periodically interrupted,
-> preventing them from working properly.
-There are two
-> workarounds:
-> 1. Remove VSCode from the surrounding AE5 IFrame.
-To
->    do this, select the "File -> Window" option in the
->    VSCode menu, then *close the original window*.
-> 2. Instead of using the file explorer UI, use the
->    "File -> New File" menu option to create a new file.
->    When you save this new file for the first time, you
->    will be able to provide the filename without interruption.
->
-> Anaconda is working with the upstream developers to help
-> them diagnose the issue.

 This repository allows AE5 customers to install VSCode and use it within AE5.
 Technically, the stock Microsoft version of VSCode does not run in a browser-based environment such as this, so instead we